-To really open the space up, some square footage was traded to for volume and light in the living room.
-The new design creates a dramatic double height living area which is completely washed in sunlight all day long.
-The kitchen, living room, and dining spaces are all one big open space for flexibility in gathering while keeping everything connected.
-The living room and dining area each have a large folding door out to the float, so they can transform the space into an "outdoor" living and dining feel, right at the water’s edge.
-The kitchen area is divided from the dining by a large island and instead of a backsplash at the sink, a window offers additional views out towards the water.
+Some square footage was traded for volume and light in the living room to open the space up.
+The new design creates a dramatic double-height living area washed in sunlight all day.
+The kitchen, living, and dining spaces act as one big open space for flexibility in gathering while keeping everything connected.
+Dual folding doors connect the living and dining areas out to the float for an "outdoor" feel right at the water’s edge.
+The kitchen area is divided from the dining area by a large island and instead of a backsplash at the sink, a window offers additional water views.
 A breakfast nook with custom circular seating and twin built-ins adds the finishing touches.
-Off the kitchen is a tv room/ den that also opens out to a side deck and the water, and can be closed off from the kitchen with an oversized steel and opaque glass sliding door.
+Off the kitchen is a tv room/ den that also opens out to a side deck and the water.
+It can be closed off from the kitchen with an oversized steel and opaque glass sliding door.